bitcoincashplus/bitcoincashplus/doc/README.md

 ### OS X

-Drag bitcoin-abc to your applications folder, and then run bitcoin-abc.
+Drag bitcoincashplus to your applications folder, and then run bitcoincashplus.

 ### Need Help?